darylbrowne/groundupgranite/README.md

 ## Community

 Granite.js is an MIT-licensed open source project with its ongoing development made possible by the support of addapptation and these awesome [backers](https://addapptation.com).
 If you'd like to join us, please fork this project and reach out to us at granite[at]addapptation[dot]com.

+## The State of Granite.js

+Each week, the Granite.js Community hosts a 45-minute Zoom meetup called, The State of Granite.js, where you can come listen to the latest updates and provide feedback and ask questions regarding your own projects.
+For more, please contact...

+## How to Get Involved

+To join the Developers Group, please contact us at...